 {219}

 God had revealed Him to him for this purpose.
 He founds his authority upon the proofs of spiritual power which he had given.
 Afterwards he confers with the other apostles: he communicates to them his gospel; but he receives nothing.
 God takes care that unity should exist between Antioch, at that time the centre of Gentile evangelisation, and Jerusalem, originally, we may say, the only seat of the church.
-We see a co-operation,| according to existing necessities: Barnabas seeks Paul, who had retired to Tarsus; and Silas determines to remain at Antioch, finding a work to accomplish there.
+We see a co-operation,¦ according to existing necessities: Barnabas seeks Paul, who had retired to Tarsus; and Silas determines to remain at Antioch, finding a work to accomplish there.
 Paul, afterwards, associates with himself other labourers, and desires Apollos to go to Corinth: Apollos refuses.
 But, in all these varied circumstances, Paul most positively repudiates all the pretensions of that Judaism which required (at the same time that it put forth other principles of Judaism, and in order the more easily to give currency to them) a mission from man to authorise his ministry.
-In truth, it was neither the wisdom, nor the arrangement of man, which carried the gospel beyond Jerusalem: it was the dispersion of the whole church&#8212; the apostles only excepted.
+In truth, it was neither the wisdom, nor the arrangement of man, which carried the gospel beyond Jerusalem: it was the dispersion of the whole church -- the apostles only excepted.
 All those that were scattered abroad went everywhere preaching the word; the hand of the Lord was with them; and many believed.
 Their mission was that which persecution and their own zeal conferred on them.

-In truth, the church cannot be a source of ministry; for this expression of the power of the Holy Spirit, which ministry is, necessarily *precedes* in many things the existence of the church: the church is created, called, and formed by means of it.
-Apostolic ministry, or at least that of the evangelist, precedes necessarily, by the very nature of the case, the existence of the church (although after the church is once formed, its members may become evangelists): and the mission of these apostles, or evangelists, must be directly from Christ, and from the Holy Spirit; otherwise it is absolutely null.
+In truth, the church cannot be a source of ministry; for this expression of the power of the Holy Spirit, which ministry is, necessarily precedes in many things the existence of the church: the church is created, called, and formed by means of it.
+Apostolic ministry, or at least that of the evangelist, *precedes* necessarily, by the very nature of the case, the existence of the church (although after the church is once formed, its members may become evangelists): and the mission of these apostles, or evangelists, must be directly from Christ, and from the Holy Spirit; otherwise it is absolutely null.
 The twelve apostles had been sent forth by Christ during His life, although they were specially gifted after His resurrection.
 Paul, as regards his call, received his mission from

-| The special work of Peter, and of Paul, was also mutually recognised; the one being, according to the will of God, the apostle of the circumcision, the other of the uncircumcision.
+¦The special work of Peter, and of Paul, was also mutually recognised; the one being, according to the will of God, the apostle of the circumcision, the other of the uncircumcision.
 It is to be remarked here, that the general mission of the apostles to the nations (@Matthew 28) is not even noticed in this arrangement.

 {220}